npm/rfcs/accepted/0000-debug-command.md

 ## Implementation

 In general the `npm debug` command should be as consistent as possible with existing commands like `npm run` or `npm test` in terms of shared arguments, script or package selection, current working directory etc. *where applicable*.
 For example, to remain consistent with `npm run` the new command's `argv` MAY be separated from the debugged script's `script-argv` using `' -- '` (dashes enclosed in spaces).

-The command should launch a debug session but halt debugging until a remote debugger connects, similar to `node --inspect-brk`.
+The command launches a debug session but halts debugging until a remote debugger connects, similar to `node --inspect-brk`.

+When being issued in a package directory subsequent commands should apply the given steps in the given order and *first-match-only*:

 *Algorithm 1*